adam-dziuk/laravel-agent-cost/README.md

 php artisan ai-prices:sync
 ```

-If the download or the response fails to parse, the command exits with an error and leaves any previously cached pricing data untouched — you're never left without prices because of a temporary network hiccup.
+If the download or the response fails to parse, the command exits with an error and leaves any previously cached pricing data untouched.
+You're never left without prices because of a temporary network hiccup.
 Schedule it to run regularly so pricing stays current, for example in `routes/console.php`:

 ```php
 Schedule::command('ai-prices:sync')->daily();